Lewis & Clark Law School students produce three law reviews.

 Each ELR position has specific duties, as noted above in Job Titles and Position Descriptions and as described in detail in the ELH.
 In addition, related tasks may be assigned in order to meet ELR production requirements.

-2) The Managing Editors, with the consent of the Editor in Chief, may develop incentive or penalty systems to encourage members to complete their assigned duties.
+2) The Managing Editors, with the consent of the v, may develop incentive or penalty systems to encourage members to complete their assigned duties.
 Any incentive or penalty must be reasonable and must be enforced consistently across the ELR membership.
-The Editor in Chief shall review any such system for reasonableness and consistent application.
+The Editor-in-Chief shall review any such system for reasonableness and consistent application.

 3) Performance is considered to be satisfactory when the work assigned is completed on time, is accurate, can be relied upon by other ELR members, meets ELR technical specifications for electronic compatibility, and is of the high quality traditionally associated with Environmental Law.